pk97/competitive-programming/src/solidPrinciples.md

 # SOLID Principles

-<p> This document is maed to verse my memory from time to time whenever needed.
+<p> This document is made to verse my memory from time to time whenever needed.
 I will add less theory but more example
 and hints so that I remember these concepts for long and it will be easy to retain.</p>

 ## S -> Single Responsibility